The 7 Best Portable Pellet Grills for Grilling & Smoking On the Go

 Portable pellet grills are an excellent way to get the ease of use and utility of a pellet grill on the road.

-Our Top Pick, the Traeger Tailgater, is a fantastic buy for those who are looking for all the benefits of a pellet grill in an easily transportable package.
+Our top pick for the best portable pellet grill, the Traeger Tailgater, is a fantastic buy for those who are looking for all the benefits of a pellet grill in an easily transportable package.